 Ensure that every app has at least one Conditional Access policy applied.
 From a security perspective it's better to create a policy that encompasses All cloud apps, and then exclude applications that you don't want the policy to apply to.
 This practice ensures you don't need to update Conditional Access policies every time you onboard a new application.

 Be very careful in using block and all apps in a single policy.
 This could lock admins out of the Azure portal, and exclusions cannot be configured for important endpoints such as Microsoft Graph.

 Creating a policy for each app isn’t efficient and leads to difficult administration.
 Conditional Access has a limit of 195 policies per-tenant.
 We recommend that you analyze your apps and group them into applications that have the same resource requirements for the same users.
 For example, if all Microsoft 365 apps or all HR apps have the same requirements for the same users, create a single policy and include all the apps to which it applies.

-Set up report-only mode
+Configure report-only mode